Jed Zayner: International

-Zayner has represented the U.S. at the Under-18 level, and was a member of the U-20 pool in 2003.
+Zayner represented the U.S. at the Under-18 level, and was a member of the U-20 pool in 2003.

 Personal

 Zayner serves as a celebrity spokesman for both the U.S. Soccer Foundation's Passback program and Lacelet, a fund-raising accessory that benefits the Juvenile Diabetes Research Foundation.
 He also began his own non-profit company called Filleo in 2007.
 The company sells T-shirts and raises money to provide clothing and education to youth in need.

 Jed married his wife Katherine in 2008.
 They have three sons.

 Zayner is a Christian.
 Zayner has spoken about his faith saying, "God gives us a purpose, and He gives us a hope—a hope that [even though] this life is so short, heaven is forever."